MichelleT-Portfolio/Education_Industry/README.md

 ```bash
 python clustering_analysis.py
 ```
+## 📬 Contact
+If you have any questions or feedback, feel free to reach out via [LinkedIn](http://www.linkedin.com/in/michelle-tzeng-336a441a6) or email at michelletzengcontact@example.com.

 ## 🤝 Contributions & Improvements
 Open to feedback and suggestions!
 If you'd like to enhance the project, feel free to contribute. 🚀